Observations from a teacher's point-of-view about state-mandated, high-stakes, standardized testing.

 1. Being required to teach to the test.

-2. Not having my own students in my testing group.
+2. Not having students I know in my testing group.

-3. Children sitting for four hours or more without moving, talking, interacting.
+3. Children sitting for five hours or more without moving, talking, interacting.
 Teachers unable to look at computer, read, grade, or do anything productive during testing time.

 4. Field questions on tests (questions that don't count that are put on the test to determine if they should be "real" questions on the next test).

-5. Eating lunch at 1:40 instead of our normal time.
+5. Eating lunch later instead of our normal time AND having to eat sack lunches in the classroom.
 Crazy schedule!

-6. Students thinking the standardized test is the end of the school year although we have six weeks of instruction left.
+6. Students thinking the standardized test is the end of the school year although we have 2 1/2 weeks of instruction left.

 7. The company that profits from generating the test itself.